Undergraduate BSc (Hons)

 Young Enterprise

-Students will be introduced to a variety of methods of analysis to inform decision making which will be practised on real data sets to support a new business venture as part of the Young Enterprise programme.
+Students will be introduced to a variety of methods of analysis to inform decision-making which will be practised on real data sets to support a new business venture as part of the Young Enterprise programme.
 Formative assessment will be set, with timely feedback given to aid learning and personal development.

-The decision making techniques introduced in the module can be applied to a wide range of settings, such as interpreting market performance, forecasting growth, make or buy decisions, optimisations of scarce resources, marketing planning etc.
+The decision-making techniques introduced in the module can be applied to a wide range of settings, such as interpreting market performance, forecasting growth, make or buy decisions, optimisations of scarce resources, marketing planning etc.

 Internship

 A short internship, whether paid or unpaid, is invaluable for you to develop and demonstrate your skills in the real-world.
-This modules allows you to gain credits for work you do that is relevant to your degree and contributes to your employability.
+This module allows you to gain credits for work you do that is relevant to your degree and contributes to your employability.
 The Business School will provide support and guidance when you are looking for internship opportunities.
-This may be done during the summer period between the end of level 4 and the start of level 5 but other opportunities may be possible provided the relevant amount of work-based learning is undertaken.
+This may be done during the summer period between the end of level 4 and the start of level 5, but other opportunities may be possible provided the relevant amount of work-based learning is undertaken.
 During term time, you will work on a reflective report to demonstrate what you learned during the internship.

 Professional Placement